miladabd/miladabd.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Math and ML.
-Trying to understand neural networks better.
+description: Respond to every call that excites your sprit (Rumi).

 profile:
   align: right
   image: prof_pic.jpg

 news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a postdoctoral research fellow at the University of Maryland working with [Tom Goldstein](https://www.cs.umd.edu/~tomg/).
-My broad research focus lies at the intersection of machine learning and optimization with the aim of creating practical systems that are secure, efficient, and reliable on real-world problems.
-Current areas of study range from dataset security to few-shot learning to making neural networks that can think deeper to extrapolate their knowledge to solve harder problems.
-Before my current position, I received a Ph.D. in mathematics at the University of Maryland.
+I am currently a Postdoctoral Research Fellow at the Singapore University of Technology and Design (SUTD) with [Nga-Man Cheung](https://istd.sutd.edu.sg/people/faculty/ngai-man-man-cheung).
+I am broaldy interested in machine learning, computer vision, image and video processing.
+My current research involves few-shot learning, image generation and anomaly detection.

 {% comment %}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.